|

 I had several jobs while at the School:

-cookhouse as cook for a while.
-'Old Boys' don't always remember me,
+as cook for a while.
+'Old Boys' don't always remember me, which is good

-gave lip.
-You remember these little things even if it never happened to
+remember these little things even if it never happened to you.
+In the

-you.
-In the cookhouse I had access to left-over bits of cake etc. that I
+cookhouse I had access to left-over bits of cake etc. that I used to

 - Unpaid, unwanted